microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-01.md

 ## Success Criteria
 As mentioned earlier, you can choose which scenario to go for your POC environment:

-### Scenario1: Deploy a VNET-secured AIS environment
+### Scenario 01: Deploy a VNET-secured AIS environment
 - Verify that the provided Bicep templates have deployed the following resources into your Azure subscription:
   - Application Insights resource
   - Virtual Network